mulchy/pg-install/README.md

 >Or, if you don't want/need launchctl, you can just run:
   `postgres -D /usr/local/var/postgres`

+The first method will launch the postgres server each time boot your computer.
+You can use the second method to launch the server manually.

 Most people will want postgres to run automatically, and should just run these two commands